Spoilers For ‘The Young And The Restless’: Mia Learns Which Rosales Brother Fathered Her Baby

-New The Young and the Restless spoilers reveal that Mia finds out if Rey or Arturo is the father of her baby, and she makes plans to move forward after learning the life-changing news.
+New The Young and the Restless spoilers reveal that Mia finds out whether it’s Rey or Arturo that is the father of her baby, and she makes plans to move forward after learning the life-changing news.

 The Rosales family is getting quite a shakeup on Y&R in the coming weeks.
-The Inquisitr revealed that soap veteran Eva LaRue will join the cast with an airdate of June 26 as Rey (Jordi Vilasuso), Arturo (Jason Canela), and Lola’s (Sasha Calle) mother, Celeste Rosales.
-However, it looks like Arturo plans to leave with Mia for Miami before his mother arrives on the scene.
+The Inquisitr revealed that soap veteran Eva LaRue will join the cast — with an air date of June 26 — as Rey (Jordi Vilasuso), Arturo (Jason Canela), and Lola’s (Sasha Calle) mother, Celeste Rosales.
+However, it looks like Arturo plans to leave for Miami, with Mia in tow, before his mother arrives on the scene.

 Y&R head writer Josh Griffith recently discussed the storyline with Soap Opera Digest.
 According to the scribe, Arturo is the father of Mia’s baby, and they realize that they cannot continue in Genoa City with all the difficulties they’ve experienced there.